emidwate/oxido/README.md

 type 'npm i' then 'node openAIQuery.js' and voilà.
 To create template for this project simply type 'node template.js'.

-It is best to delete the artykul.html and szablon.html files, they will be recreated after running the above commands.
+It is best to delete the artykul.html and szablon.html files, they will be recreated after running the above commands, even if you don't do this the program will still work!

 You can see a sample preview in the file podglad.html, just open it in your browser by double-clicking on it.

 Don't forget to place your API key in .env file, otherwise it won't work!

-The program works in a simple way, downloaded content of the article from tresc_artykulu.txt file in the articleContent.js is passed to openAIQuery.js where as a prompt we give it to ChatGPT and wait for response which will appear in artykul.html
+The program works in a simple way, the content of the article is downloaded from tresc_artykulu.txt file in the articleContent.js and passed to openAIQuery.js where as a prompt it is given give to ChatGPT as a prompt and the response is awaited, which will appear in artykul.html